 What Are The Symptoms Of A Scratched Cornea?

-First and foremost, pain and discomfort are the primary signs of a scratched cornea.
-Few areas of the human body are more sensitive than the surface of the eye, and even the tiniest of particles or scratches can be easily felt.
-In addition to pain, the other signs and symptoms of a scratched cornea are redness, excessive tearing, sensitivity to light, headache, and blurred vision.
 If there's any chance that you may have a corneal abrasion, it's important to seek emergency medical treatment immediately.
 Microorganisms such as Acanthamoeba have been found in tap water and even bottled water, and these pathogens can cause a serious, vision-threatening infection if introduced to an eye with a scratched cornea, if left untreated a corneal abrasion can become infected and lead to a corneal ulcer.

 What Is The Treatment For A Scratched Cornea?

-If the feeling doesn't go away, or if it worsens, then plan to seek medical attention as soon as possible.
-Don't apply an eye patch, as the dark, sealed environment will promote the growth of bacteria, and increase the risk of infection.
+If the feeling doesn't go away, or if it worsens, then seek medical attention as soon as possible.
 Minor abrasions sometimes can be treated with non-preserved lubricating drops to keep your eye moist and comfortable while your eye's natural healing process takes place.

 To diagnose a corneal abrasion, a doctor will use several different eye drops.
-The first drops will numb the eye, and will provide a great deal of relief for the time being.
+The first drops will numb the eye and will provide a great deal of relief for the time being.
 Next, drops that glow under specific kinds of light are used, which may temporarily alter vision.
-The coloring used glows brightly under ultra violet light, but only has a mild tint under normal lighting.
-From the patient's perspective, there may be a yellow or orange tint to everything seen through that eye.
+The colouring used glows brightly under ultraviolet light, but only has a mild tint under normal lighting.
+From the patient's perspective, there may be a yellow or orange tint to everything seen through that eye for a short time.

 Each instance of a scratched cornea is different, and using his or her professional judgment, the doctor may choose to take a swab sample from the eye and test it for a bacterial infection.
 Even without this test, it's very likely that antibiotic eye drops will be used as a precautionary measure.
 They will help to fight any bacteria that may be currently present in the wound, as well as prevent any from developing as it heals.
 Steroid drops may be needed, which will reduce inflammation, and help prevent scarring.
 Pain management is also addressed, either through topical Non-Steroid Anti-Inflammatory Drugs (NSAIDs), or standard over the counter pain medication such as Paracetamol.

 Contact lenses should not be worn while recovering from a scratched cornea.
-Not only might the lens cause undesired irritation of the wound, they may also introduce and harbor bacteria.
-When it's safe to resume wearing contact lenses will be up to the discretion of your eye doctor.
+Not only might the lens cause undesired irritation of the wound, it may also introduce and harbour bacteria.
+Your eye doctor will advise you when can begin wearing your contact lenses again.

 Mild corneal abrasions, especially those treated quickly, are likely to heal with no permanent scarring or changes in visual acuity.
 However, more serious abrasions, especially those directly in front of the pupil, might have lasting effects.